 - Check the regular journal indexing in the databases – it is necessary to check, whether the journal is indexed regularly and systematically.
 Publishers might mention the database even when only several chosen articles might be indexed, or even when indexing itself might have been interrupted (because of the lower quality for example).

 - Beall's list - blog, which contains, among others, criteria and a list of potential predatory journals and publishers collected by Jeffrey Beall (librarian at the University of Colorado).
 The original blog was withdrawn by the author in January 2017.
 J. Beall’s activities brought an attention to predatory publishing and summarized criteria that are typical for predatory publishers.
 A number of activities follow up on Beall's list, and are anonymous on purpose.
-These lists shall be assumed as an informative list of potentialy predatory journals and publishers.: Stop Predatory Journals or Beall's list of predatory journals.
+These lists shall be assumed as an informative list of potentialy predatory journals and publishers.: Beall's list of predatory journals.

 - In case of conference it is important to verify the organizer, the institution, which arranges the conference; the journals, which organizers promise publishing the conference papers in.